Memory

 }

-}The server is scoped to your Tandemu user.
+}The URL includes your user ID to scope memories to you.
 Each developer on the team has their own isolated memory space — your preferences and context are private.

 The memory server exposes tools for adding, searching, listing, and deleting memories.
 Claude uses these tools automatically — you never need to call them directly.